 Once again there was a lot of hockey in this one and plenty of set up for future books, some of it tear-worthy.
 There’s also a lot of Jaime “Babs” Babcock and he was just absolutely adorable.
 Babs is now living with Brenden and being the oldest of 6 boys he’s great around kids.
 Babs friendship with Tuck is so sweet and Babs pretty much steals the show in any scene he’s in.
 Catherine Gayle is great at creating a family out of the Portland Storm players, coaches, wives and girlfriends and this is abundantly clear in this book.
 Gayle’s characters are just genuinely nice and caring and regardless of any realism, I love it.

-Content Note: references to child sexual abuse
+References to child sexual abuse

 Injury after injury has put Brenden Campbell’s NHL career on hold for years.
 Now he’s playing for the Portland Storm and determined to make it stick.
 Few things in life drive him more than being told he can’t have something he wants, and what he wants most is to prove he belongs.
 Brenden also wants Rachel Shaw, the cute, little redhead who just got hired as the general manager’s new assistant.
 But then she went and made herself off-limits, telling him: “I don’t date.”
 Those three words pretty much guarantee that he’ll do everything he can to change her mind.